ikebig/Meruwa/README.md

 # meruwa
-A simple solution for pushing stream to connected clients.
+A simple multi-channel solution for pushing stream to connected clients.